garotm/RunOn/PRIVACY_POLICY.md

 *   **The right to data portability.**
 *   **The right to object to the processing of your information.**

-To exercise these rights, please contact us at [Your Support Email Address].
+To exercise these rights, please contact us at fleXRPL@gmail.com.

 **Children's Privacy**